woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 == Changelog ==

+= 2.5.3 - 2019-12-09 =
+- Prevent Filter Products by Attribute block hiding non-matching options when Query Type is set to OR. #1339
+- Fix price slider layout in narrow columns #1231

 = 2.5.2 - 2019-12-02 =
 - Fixed a PHP Notice in Featured Category Block when the category is invalid. #1291 👏 @strategio
 - Filter Products by Attribute block now uses the attribute label instead of the slug to set the default title. #1271